Day 16 of BiG’s 30 Day Bucket List Investing Challenge

-Searching through the finance, business and investing industries for ideas on what to invest in and who can help, watch out for the many too good to be true offers.
-No shortage of clever, emotionally targeted copywriting and advertising campaigns.
-All aimed at that raw Achilles heel – you and your money.
-Maybe you’re tempted to take a look anyway.
+Searching through the finance, business and investing industries for ideas on what to invest in, and who can help?
+You’ve probably found many offers that look ‘too good to be true’.
+There’s no shortage of clever, emotionally targeted copywriting and advertising campaigns, all aimed at your raw Achilles heel – you and your money.
+Maybe you’re tempted to take a look anyway?

-financial freedom, become a millionaire, change your lifestyle, quit your job, while at the same time getting happy, fulfilled and being able to provide for your family, while you have as many holidays as you like, retire or just let their ‘system’ work for you as you relax in an exotic location managing your empire from your laptop… your dreams will come true.
+while at the same time getting happy, fulfilled and being able to provide for your family, while you have as many holidays as you like, retire or just let their ‘system’ work for you, as you relax in an exotic location managing your empire from your laptop… your dreams will come true.

-How do you decide if an offer is just spruiking or a scam, or not?
+How do you decide if an offer is genuine, or just spruiking or a scam?

 At a ‘world’ investing event I went to a few years ago, in a cavernous but full auditorium, one of the presenters was selling a software system for SEO (search engine optimisation).
 He plucked a woman from the audience.
 Her dream?
 To set up an online business selling shoes.
 She had no business, no plan – no shoes!
 But within 10 minutes she had a website, he’d plugged in his miracle device and the site was getting hits and clicks and making money like you wouldn’t believe.
 How easy is that!?